Contract type : Public service fixed-term contract

 About the research centre or Inria department

-More specifically, this postdoc position will involve a collaboration between 3 Inria teams, namely Potioc (Bordeaux), MimeTIC (Rennes) and Hybrid (Rennes).
+This postdoc position will involve a collaboration between 3 Inria teams, namely Potioc (Bordeaux), MimeTIC (Rennes) and Hybrid (Rennes).
 The prefered location for the position will be in the Potioc team in Bordeaux, with regular meetings and visits in the teams located in Rennes.
 However, it is not a fixed rule and the work could also be conducted in Rennes in case of outstanding applications.
 More specifically, the position is framed in the context of the national 4-year Inria Project Lab - IPL AVATAR which aims at delivering the next generation of virtual selves, or “avatars”, in digital worlds.
 In particular, the IPL AVATAR wants to push further the limits of perception and interaction through our avatars to obtain avatars that are better embodied and more interactive.
 Such objectives will notably be attained by designing novel paradigms for interacting with and representing avatars.

 Avatars are virtual anthropomorphic characters whose goals are to represent humans in virtual worlds.
 Such avatars are frequently used in personal applications such as video games, or collaborative scenarios [Pan and Steed 2017, Piumsomboon et al. 2018].
 They allow their users to be virtually present in a personal or shared 3D synthetic world.